meditohq/medito-app/README.md

 ## Contributing

-API keys are generated for regular contributors (called "volunteers").

-To volunteer, join our [Telegram channel](https://t.me/medito.app) and go to "Discussion", then ask there for a key.
+It's generally been more effort than it's worth to onboard new contributors, so we're not looking for any outside help at this time.
+If you would like to volunteer regardless, join our [Telegram channel](https://t.me/medito.app) and go to "Discussion", then ask there for a key.

-Please note that we are looking for people who are interested in investing at least 2 hours a week regularly. :)
+Please be aware that it may take over 6 months for us to provide the details needed to build the app.

 Don't feel like contributing to the code?
 Feature requests, feedback and suggestions are welcome.
-Reach us via Discord/email, or create a new issue.
+Reach us via Telegram; please don't use discord, email, or create an issue as those channels are not monitored.

 ## About the Medito Foundation